Barth Syndrome Trust logo

 • Physiotherapy and occupational therapy, nutrition, general questions, education

-There is also a separate Adult clinic for affected individuals, also offered by the Barth Syndrome Service.
+There are also separate Adult clinics for affected individuals, also offered by the Barth Syndrome Service.

 Assistance with travel costs and accommodation

-Families come from all over the UK and Europe to attend these clinics and we realise it can place financial strain on families.
-For this reason, we have a travel policy whereby affected families can claim back a portion of their travel and accommodation expenses.
+Families come from all over the UK to attend these clinics and we realise it can place financial strain on families.
+For this reason, we have a travel policy whereby affected families can claim back a portion of their travel expenses.
+They can also claim back one night's accommodation from the clinic.
 The policy has specific requirements so please contact us prior to attending the clinic and we’ll be happy to send you all the information you need to plan your visit.
 Please note that we reserve the right to amend or withdraw this arrangement for future clinics.

 More details about the clinic